Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 sFTP Authentication using Password

-Authentication using ‘Private Key‘ method allows us to connect to sFTP server in a more secure way.
+Authentication using ‘Private Key‘ method allows us to connect to sFTP server more securely.
 During design time, system administrators of PI/PO system and sFTP server owners should exchange respective ‘Public Keys’ and install them.
 Public Key of sFTP host should be installed in PI/PO server and vice versa.

 System Administrators (BASIS) maintain the SSH keys in Key Store under ‘Certificates and Keys‘ section of ‘Netweaver Administrator